areebmomin/National-Parks-of-India-Website/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##After the Angular installation you have to setup the Firebase project:

+1) Browse to the firebase.io and create a new project, enter the name of your choice.

+2) Now download the google-service.xml file for web to connect the front-end with the firebase.
+If you dont know how to add this file just goto firebase.io/docs for more reference.

+3)If the image is not uploading kindly setup the firebase storage to upload the pictures.visit firebase.io/docs for more reference.

+4)That it.